-In 2018, the Company capitalized MKD 3,650 thousand (2017: MKD 36 thousand) expenditures related to obtaining complete documentation for base stations and MKD 4,428 thousand (2017: MKD 8,040 thousand) expenditures related to obtaining complete documentation for fixed line infrastructure in accordance to applicable laws in Republic of North Macedonia (see note 2.6).
+In 2019, the Company capitalized MKD 1,205 thousand (2018: MKD 3,650 thousand) expenditures related to obtaining complete documentation for base stations and MKD 34,355 thousand (2018: MKD 4,428 thousand) expenditures related to obtaining complete documentation for fixed line infrastructure in accordance to applicable laws in Republic of North Macedonia (see note 2.6).

-The reviews of the useful lives and residual values of property, plant and equipment during 2018 affected the lives of a several types of assets, mainly transmitions systems, exchanges, base stations, IT equipment and other technical equipment.
+The reviews of the useful lives and residual values of property, plant and equipment during 2019 affected the lives of a several types of assets, mainly transmitions systems, telephone lines, exchanges, IT equipment and other technical equipment.
 The change of the useful life on the affected assets was made due to technological changes and business plans of the Company (see note 4.1).
-The reviews resulted in the following change in the original trend of depreciation in the current and future years.
+The reviews resulted in the following change in the original trend of depreciation in the current and future years: